Monday, April 15, 2024

 You think her life had absolutely no meaning other than her children?
 Shame on you for condemning that woman to such a horrid fate.
 You f*cking savages.

 Furthermore, they're losers because they what?
-Like to smoke weed and watch cartoons and hang out with each other?
+Like to smoke weed and watch movies and hang out with each other?
 I don't know why that sounds sad to you but that sounds like a f*cking treat to me.
 And I think most would agree.
 Maybe not with those particulars, but you've never just had a peaceful morning with your spouse and hung out and just I don't know... been present?
 They enjoy spending quality time together and don't feel like they need anyone other than each other to be fulfilled and that's somehow... sad?

 F*ck on somewhere with that nonsense.